 The theory is that you should NOT have bacteria in your small intestine.
 This is a false assumption.
 Everyone has bacteria in the small intestine and you need that bacteria.
 However, it is possible to have excess bacteria, or the wrong kind of bacteria, although it’s not as common as proponents of this theory claim.

-Probiotics (a lack of probiotics)
+Probiotics (or a lack of good bacteria)

-More gluten-free processed foods and junk food alternatives come out every day.
 Just because you avoid gluten doesn’t mean you’ll be healthier.
 And gluten is just one of a great variety of foods to which you could be reacting that may cause your IBS symptoms.

 Understanding whether or not you are gluten intolerant is important, and we can help you with that, but we’ve learned that it’s no more important than any other food allergy or intolerance.
 If going gluten-free hasn’t helped your symptoms, there is still plenty of hope.
 Come to the IBS Treatment Center for a comprehensive diagnosis of your symptoms and their cause.